How do you clear a cloudy saltwater pool fast?

 Starting with the pH, then the chlorine, and then other chemicals after that.
 If the water still appears cloudy after adjusting all the chemicals, you can try using either water clarifier to remove the debris through the filter or use pool flocculant and then vacuum to remove any particles.

-How long does it take for a cloudy pool to clear?
+How long does it take a salt water pool to clear up?

 Will baking soda clear up cloudy pool?

 Baking soda can increase the pH level which can turn the water cloudy.
 There are some people who will suggest you use the baking soda for a quick fix in case the alkalinity is high.
 But baking soda is not a reliable pool water cleaning chemical. … Chlorine is the most effective substance for clearing the cloudy pool.31 мая 2019 г.

 Why is my saltwater pool not making chlorine?